-Licensing requires that parents be contacted immediately (usually by phone), after a physical injury occurs to a child.
+Licensing requires that parents be contacted immediately (usually by phone), for all injuries and accidents that occur to a child.
 Program Staff will complete the Child Illness/Injury Form.
 If the injury occurred to the head, the Head Injury Form is also completed, and a copy will be provided.
 For medical emergencies, Staff will call 911 and notify the parent/guardian immediately.
 Program Staff receive CPR and First Aid Training.